Why Businesses Need Analytics and Insights Now More Than Ever

 Understanding changing market dynamics and getting an early read on perceptions of disrupter companies can help you understand what you are up against and whether it warrants strategic action.

-For example, right now, countless established brands are facing competitive threats from big tech companies like Facebook, Apple, Microsoft, Google, and Amazon.
+For example, right now, countless established brands – from bookstores to banks – are facing competitive threats from big tech companies.
 Big tech is making serious moves in industries ranging from health insurance to healthcare, financial services, banking, and automotive (just to name a few).
 On top of that, the number of other digital-only providers flourishing cannot be overlooked when assessing the dynamically shifting competitive landscape.

 This adds up to a critical challenge for established industry brands, but it can also present opportunities to re-evaluate and recommit to exceptional customer experience (CX).

-While brands can’t control emerging competitive threats, they can control their CX strategy.
-Conducting marketing research now can help by uncovering unmet customer needs, ways to enhance digital experiences, and opportunities to broaden services.
+While brands can’t control emerging competitive threats, they can control their response to them – and how quickly they become aware of them.
+Customer and market insights can help by uncovering unmet customer needs, ways to enhance digital experiences, and opportunities to broaden services.

 When it comes to customer experience, remember that you are competing for both market and mind share.
 People are constantly exposed to headlines on war, inflation, disease, political divides – you name it.
 With so much overwhelm, many are less willing to forgive poor experiences.
 However, they are also more likely to be wowed by experiences with brands that seek to alleviate those negative emotions.

-As far back as 2015, researchers found emotion to be the most important CX driver.
+As far back as 2015 all the way up to 2024, researchers found emotion to be the most important CX driver.

 (Source: Forrester)